CWallace23/cwallace23.github.io/teaching/final-year-projects/functional-limit-theorems.md

 title: "Functional limit theorems"
 ---

-<h3>Who this project is for:</h3>
+### Who this project is for:

-Ideally you’ll be a fourth-year student (otherwise, you probably want to look at my <a href="http://cwallace23.github.io/teaching/final-year-projects/assessment-and-feedback">third-year project</a> instead).
+Ideally you’ll be a fourth-year student (otherwise, you probably want to look at my [third-year project](/teaching/final-year-projects/assessment-and-feedback) instead).

 You really enjoyed the part of Probability II about modes of convergence of random variables, and you thought “I’d love to spend more time taking this even further.”
 You had similar feelings about the spaces of functions in Analysis III.

-<h3>Overview:</h3>
+### Overview:

 <div class="row g-5 mb-5">
     <div class="col-md-8">